sunkara0003/Kubernetes_Foundation/02_COE.md

 - Stateless using persistant volumes, Databases.
 - It was created by Google.
 Inspirated by google infrastructures management.
 - It is battle hard.
 Manages 1000s of containers.
+- It is not limited to containers, other solutions like redhat openshift uses K8s.
+- It is open source, huge community driven.